hadron-project/hadron/examples/stream-transactional-processing/README.md

 just helmUpPostgres

 # Apply Hadron example resources for the demo.
-just applyExample

-# Deploy our demo app.
 #
-# This will deploy all Hadron resources used by this example app.
-# Database schema migrations are handled by the app.
-#
 # The Hadron resources used are found here:
 # https://github.com/hadron-project/hadron/tree/main/charts/hadron-operator/examples/full.yaml
+just applyExample

+# Deploy our demo app.
 just deployDemoApp

 # NOTE: if experimenting with the demo app, and you've made changes that